 - Dr Chris Mills, Principal Lecturer in Biomechanics

-- Dr Jenny White, Senior Lecturer in Biomechanics
+- Dr Jenny Smith, Senior Lecturer in Sport and Exercise Psychology

 We are always seeking volunteers to take part in our research studies.
 These studies are often interesting and provide an insight in to the work we undertake.
 The requirements for participating vary for each study, for instance, some studies will require you to undertake daily activity or others, prolonged exercise.
 Similarly, some of our research may require a single visit to the laboratory, whereas others may require multiple visits.
 Our research involves the recruitment of female participants only and usually a small amount of money or gifts are available for volunteers to cover their expenses.